Ted Kerrn, Bagpiper

 Learning to play bagpipes is done on a quality practice chanter

-until you are relatively proficient with properly playinig at least
+until you are relatively proficient with properly playing at least

 four or five pipe tunes on the practice chanter.
 Again, this process

-takes at least six months for most people.
-Your instructor will let you know when you should begin shopping for bagpipes.
+takes at least six months for most people and requires practice.
+Once you can suitably demonstrate proficiency your instructor will let you know when you should begin shopping for bagpipes.

 You need an instructor to help you learn to play.
-I've seen some pipers
+I've seen some self-taught pipers

-who were self-taught and a few were mostly successful in learning the
+and very few were mostly successful in learning the

-basics.
-Others did not play properly, could not play real pipe music,
+proper basics.
+Most others did not play properly, could not play real pipe music,

 and could not play with any reputable bagpipe band.
 An instructor is

 crucial as a guide to learning to play.
-I provide instuctional
+I provide instructional

 materials to my students; we do not use any published instructional